Procedure overview

 - a total exemption from the Procurement process has been approved;

-- renewing an available option under an SOA to extend.
+- renewing an available option under an SOA to extend;

-Completed SPPs must be approved by the relevant Deputy Vice-Chancellor before the process can continue.
+Completed SPPs must be endorsed by the relevant Deputy Vice-Chancellor before the process can continue.
 SPPs for proposed purchases >$500,000 will also need to be submitted to the Manager (Procurement) for Tender Review Committee (TRC) endorsement and identification of the Tender Evaluation Panel (TEP).

 4.9 Standing Offer Arrangements (SOA) and/or panel supply arrangements